leopold-weidner/DBDIpy/README.md

 ## Tutorial

-The following tutorial showcases an ordinary data analysis workflow by going through all functions of DBDIpy with the supplied demo dataset which is publicly available [here](https://doi.org/10.5281/zenodo.7221089).
+The following tutorial showcases an ordinary data analysis workflow by going through all functions of DBDIpy from loading data until visualization of correlation results.
+Therefore, we supplied a demo dataset which is publicly available [here](https://doi.org/10.5281/zenodo.7221089).

 The demo data is from an experiments where wheat bread was roasted for 20 min and monitored by DBDI coupled to FT-ICR-MS. It consits of 500 randomly selected features.